kai687/sphinxawesome-theme/docs/how-to/options.rst

    .. note::

-      Algolia DocSearch is an external web service.
+      Algolia DocSearch is an external service.
       You need to apply and receive your credentials before you can use it.